Supervisor/supervisor/docs/development.rst

 Contributing
 ------------

-Supervisor development is discussed on the mailing list.
-We'll review contributions from the community in both
+We'll review contributions from the community in
 `pull requests <https://help.github.com/articles/using-pull-requests>`_
-on GitHub (preferred) and patches sent to the list.
+on GitHub.

 Author Information
 ------------------